Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Edinburgh to York is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh, you can arrive at York in just 2h 22m, making it a quick and convenient option for travelling between these two places.
+The train journey from Edinburgh to York combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Edinburgh, you can get to York in just 2 hours 14 minutes, making it an ideal and convenient choice for travelling between them.

-The fastest train journey time from Edinburgh to York is 2h 22m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from Edinburgh to York takes 2 hours 14 minutes .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

-No, you will need to transfer when travelling from Edinburgh to York.
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Edinburgh to York.
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Edinburgh to York trains are generally punctual, but delays or cancellations can occur due to weather, strikes, and other factors.
 After purchasing a ticket, use TrainPal to track live train updates.
 Before buying a ticket, our Train Journey Planner provides all necessary booking information.
 Simply enter your departure and arrival stations, click 'Search,' and view routes labelled 'Cheapest' or 'Fastest,' with all details displayed.